Is there ever a right time to break up with a person? If so, when is it?

-4. Your partner is abusive
+5. Your partner is abusive

-No one plans to enter into abusive relationships.
+No one plans to enter into an abusive relationship.
 Whether it’s a one-time thing or a continual barrage of physical or emotional abuse, the trust is broken.
 You are in an arrangement for a reason(s).
 You want happiness, freedom and you want to get something out of it.

-5. You both want different things
+6. You both want different things

 The best way to get out of this awkward situation is to talk to your partner about it.
 It is vitally important that you are scrupulously upfront and honest with your sugar.
 Define what you want and what you don’t want.
 Regardless of how it’s done, you should establish some ground rules and expectations at the beginning of the arrangement.

 Everyone has different wants and desires that only can be fulfilled within a relationship.
 These needs can be emotional, such as wanting to have more quality time with a sugar baby, or practical, like asking for a higher allowance or any other financial help from the sugar daddy/mommy.

 If you feel that your ‘requirements’ were neglected or failed to be taken care of by your partner despite your best effort in communicating with them, it’s probably best to break up and find a better partner that’s able to value you and your needs.

 8. They’re way too needy or you’re too clingy

 The tendencies of being clingy to or from your partner may seem adorable…in the movies.
 What you see on TV is typically described as flirty, so keep in mind that there’s a fine line between being clingy and being flirty.